lanej/critic/README.md

 ##### Verify authorization

 `verify_authorized` enforces that the request was authorized before the response is returned.
 A `Critic::AuthorizationMissing` error is raised in this case.
+A request is authorized if `authorized?`, `authorize` or `authorizing!` is called before the response is returned.

 ```ruby
 # app/controllers/post_controller.rb